voytex/YeeCue/README.md

 4. Once the procedure is done, <b>be sure to turn on LAN control</b> (it should be on by default).
 This is absolutely crucial, it allows you to control the bulb locally, even without the LAN connected to the internet
 5. Now it is very handy for the bulb to have a static IP.
 In your AP settings (probably somewhere in DHCP tab) assign this bulb a static IP.

 Repeat for all the bulbs you wish to use.
 Regarding the IPs, assign them <b>sequentially</b>, the script won't work otherwise.

+### 2. Run the script
+After you connect bulbs, ATEM and the PC/Mac into a single network, you can proceed and run the script.